- London Business School

 - Reinstate the tradition of personalised, lightly humorous introductions for new alumni joining the WhatsApp group

-- Publish a rolling events calendar (minimum one event per month)
+- Publish a rolling events calendar (on average one event per month)

 - Publish a simple one-pager website for the Club to improve discoverability: who we are, what we do, how to get involved